mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="namenode_web_ui"/> NameNode Web UI

 * [Vijay Thakorlal's breakdown/annotation article](http://vijayjt.blogspot.com/2013/02/hadoop-namenode-web-interface.html) is a useful review/refresh
-* Significant facelift in newer Hadoop versions
+* It's received a significant facelift in recent Hadoop releases
     * Browse and navigate it if you haven't!
-* SNN's web UI is at port 50090
+* SNN's web UI port: 50090
-    * Also reports the Hadoop version in use
+    * One place to find the Hadoop version in use
+    * (I use this interface when the NameNode is in any kind of trouble)

 ---
 <div style="page-break-after: always;"></div>